Mexican stoneroller: Biology and Conservation

 The cartilaginous sheaths on their jaws are used for scraping algae and detritus along the gravel and stones within the habitat.
 An unusual amount of sexual selection has occurred in this species for unknown reasons, and large amounts of energy are expended in male competition and mating success because of this selection.
 This extra energy is perhaps wasted, and it could be contributing to the decline in fitness and ultimately the disappearance of the species.
-Populations are declining rapidly in Rucker Canyon along with 'San Bernardino Creek', however numbers in Texas and Mexico remain stable.
-The Arizona Game and Fish Department gave the species endangered status in 1988, and the Mexican stoneroller still remains on the list.
+Populations are declining rapidly in Rucker Canyon along with San Bernardino Creek, however numbers in Texas and Mexico remain stable.
+The Arizona Game and Fish Department gave the species endangered status in 1988, and the Mexican stoneroller remains on the list.
 Aquifer pumping, reduction in stream flows, and predation from non-native green sunfish, are all major contributing factors to the decline of the species.
 The San Bernardino Ranch has current plans to reintroduce individuals in an attempt to recharge the population, and other projects involve federal habitat preservation.